-We are often asked by nonprofit fundraisers to compare our program to the consignment auction packages they’ve used (and typically had bad experiences with).
+We are often asked by nonprofit fundraisers to compare our program to the fixed-price consignment auction packages they’ve used (and typically had bad experiences with).

-Why Are “Old School” Consignment Auction Packages Bad for Nonprofits?
+Why Fixed-price Consignment Risky for Nonprofits?

 How Is TravelPledge Different?

+Additionally, you’ll keep 100% of the winning bid in excess of the retail value.
 See precisely how your invoice is calculated.

-TravelPledge’s fees are very low because we never pay auctioneers to put our experiences into auctions.
+Further, we keep costs very low because we never pay auctioneers to put our experiences into auctions.

 While fixed-price consignment may seem to have no downside, nonprofits often lose money in foregone bids on other items.